IrinaKrivichenko/AI-Librarian/README.md

 python run_in_console.py
 ```

 This will initiate a loop where the system waits for user queries.
 After providing a question, it retrieves and displays relevant information from the document library.
-Use the keyword "конец" to terminate the session.
+Use the keyword "exit" to terminate the session.

 ### Running as a Service